 - AI Model Selection Guide — the master framework for picking models across every category.

-- Best o3 Prompts 2026 — production-tested prompts for the model at the top of this matrix.
+- 50 Best Reasoning-Model Prompts 2026 — production-tested prompts for the models at the top of this matrix.